Ethylene Glycol Toxicity

 Like the other toxic alcohols mentioned above, ethylene glycol is a parent compound that exerts most of its toxicity by conversion to metabolites.
 Ethylene glycol itself may cause some alteration of mental status but it is a relatively nontoxic compound before it is metabolized.
 The metabolites cause the distinctive toxicity associated with this compound.[2]

-Knowing the pathway of ethanol metabolism is necessary to understanding ethylene glycol toxicity properly.
-Ethanol is metabolized by the enzyme alcohol dehydrogenase (ADH), which is located in the liver and gastric mucosa, and by the cytochrome P-450 mixed function oxidase (MFO) system in the liver.
+Knowing the pathway of ethanol metabolism is necessary to properly understand ethylene glycol toxicity.
+Ethanol is metabolized by the enzyme alcohol dehydrogenase (ADH), which is located in the liver and gastric mucosa.
+An additional pathway is the cytochrome P-450 mixed function oxidase (MFO) system in the liver.
 The mixed function oxidase component is subject to greater inducibility than alcohol dehydrogenase.

 Like ethyl alcohol and methanol, ethylene glycol is metabolized by ADH.
 In this step it forms glycoaldehyde.
 Through interaction with aldehyde dehydrogenase, ethylene glycol is then metabolized to glycolic acid (GA), which accumulates and can cause a profound metabolic acidosis.
 This glycolic acid is eventually converted into glyoxylic acid, and then into the highly toxic oxalate or the safer glutamate or α-ketoadipic acid metabolites.

 The rate-limiting step of ethylene glycol metabolism is the ADH-catalyzed step.
 Common ethyl alcohol (ethanol) binds much more easily to ADH than ethylene glycol or methanol does.
 Because ethanol is the preferred substrate for ADH, the presence of ethanol may essentially block metabolism of ethylene glycol.
-In addition, this enzyme is blocked by the administration of fomepizole (4-methylpyrazole [4-MP]), which is discussed below (see Emergency Department Care).
-This is the basis of one therapy used in the United States.
+In addition, this enzyme is blocked by the administration of fomepizole (4-methylpyrazole [4-MP]), which is discussed below (see Emergency Department Care).[3]
+Fomepizole is now the primary antidotal modality used in the United States.

 Upon oral ingestion, serum concentrations of ethylene glycol peak within 1-4 hours.
-The elimination half-life (assuming preserved renal function) is 3 hours.
+The elimination half-life (assuming preserved kidney function) is 3 hours.
 When alcohol dehydrogenase is inhibited by ethanol or fomepizole, the elimination half-life increases to about 16 hours.
+Ethylene glycol undergoes first-order elimination at concentrations under 250 mg/dL (13.9 mmol/L) and zero-order elimination at concentrations above that.
+Ethylene glycol is metabolized by the kidneys and is typically undetectable in serum or urine after 48-72 hours.[4]

 Epidemiology

 Ethylene glycol is a relatively common cause of overdose in US emergency departments.
-Single exposures to ethylene glycol in antifreeze and other automotive products reported to the American Association of Poison Control Centers (AAPCC) rose from 5,282 in 2009 to 5,783 in 2016.[3, 4]
+In 2022, 6079 single exposures to ethylene glycol in antifreeze and other automotive products were reported to the American Association of Poison Control Centers (AAPCC).
+Of those, 5248 were unintentional.There were 901 minor outcomes, 352 moderate outcomes, 90 major outcomes, and 8 deaths reported.[5]

 History